anonymousresearcher23/MG-GCN/README.md

 Created for the MLSYS submission of the MG-GCN, multi-GPU GCN training framework.

-After cloning our repository, run `git submodule init --update` to download the submodules.
+After cloning our repository, run `git submodule update --init` to download the submodules.

 Our software depends on a recent CUDA installation, tested on CUDA 11.4